Kings snap Celtics’ 10-game win streak with 100-99 Victory

 TIP-INS

-Celtics: According to STATS, Boston was just the second team in NBA history to rattle off 10 wins in a row after losing its opener, joining the 1979-80 Milwaukee Bucks.
+Celtics: Tatum came in having scored 20-plus points in seven of the first 11 games.
+He had just four over the first three quarters Sunday.
+In the fourth, he did convert a three-point play and drilled a 3-pointer during a sequence that gave Boston a 93-88 lead.

-Kings: Coach Luke Walton didn’t offer much reaction to the NBA announcing that a key foul on Barnes on Friday, which sent LeBron James to the line to sink two free throws that helped the Lakers pull out the win, should have been called an offensive foul on James.
-“I don’t care, I don’t look at it,” Walton said.
-“Our mindset is ‘What’s next?
-What are we doing next?’”
+Kings: Before the game, Walton didn’t offer much reaction to the NBA announcing that a key foul on Barnes on Friday, which sent LeBron James to the line to sink two free throws that helped the Lakers pull out the win, should have been called an offensive foul on James. ”I don’t care, I don’t look at it,” Walton said. ”Our mindset is `What’s next?
+What are we doing next?”’

 UP NEXT